John Lyon School

-John Lyon School (formerly The Lower School of John Lyon) is an academically selective private boys and girls' day school in Harrow on the Hill, Greater London, England.
-The school was founded in 1876, by the Governors of Harrow School for the education of local boys, in keeping with the belated wishes of John Lyon, Harrow School's founder.
+John Lyon School (prior to 1965 The Lower School of John Lyon) is an academically selective private co-educational day school for pupils aged 3 to 18 in Harrow on the Hill, Greater London, England.

+The school was founded in 1876, by the Governors of Harrow School for the education of local boys, in keeping with the belated wishes of John Lyon (whose wife was Jo Lyon), Harrow School's founder.
 The school is a successor to the 'English Form' established in 1853, to educate local scholars.
-The John Lyon School still maintains its historic ties with Harrow School, and the two schools are closely partnered.
+It seemed a better way to become a more accessible boys school.
+On founders day John Lyon holds a long ceremony commemorating the founder John Lyon at St Mary’s Church.
+John Lyon School maintains historic ties with Harrow School, and the two schools are closely partnered being part of the 'Harrow Family of Schools'.
+Until September 2021, it was a boys' school, becoming a mixed school for new pupils aged 11 and ending its single-sex school status at this time.
 The school is a member of the Headmasters' and Headmistresses' Conference (HMC).
+As of 2025, the school charges fees of around £30,000 per year to adjust for inflation in the coming years; however, some academic scholarships are available to help reduce this fee.

+Until 2020, John Lyon was an 11 to 18 senior independent HMC boys' day school in Harrow-on-the-Hill.
+In 2020, John Lyon amalgamated with what was then called Quainton Hall Prep, located in central Harrow, to become an all-through School.
+The School became co-educational and welcomed its first cohort of girls in September 2021.
+From January 2024, Quainton Hall Preparatory School was rebranded as a constituent part of the John Lyon School.

 Structure and curriculum

 The governing body of Harrow School retains some control of the John Lyon School; most responsibilities, however, are delegated to a John Lyon board of governors (officially styled Committee of Management).
 A number of Harrow governors serve on this committee, alongside co-opted governors.
 Unlike many previous governing bodies in British schools, there is no academic staff involvement in overall school government.

-The John Lyon School is divided into three age sections: